-- Combines visits to areas of the densest wildlife concentrations in East Africa with snorkeling and whale watching along Kenya’s coast.
+- Our unique Kenya safari combines visits to areas of the densest wildlife concentrations in East Africa with snorkeling and whale watching along the beautiful Kenyan coast.

 - Meet community conservation leaders and learn about their work to improve ocean health and support local livelihoods.

-- Our departure is timed to match the twin migration of wildebeest in the Mara and humpback whales along the coast and includes opportunities to see Africa's "Big Five" —African lions, African leopards, African elephants, cape buffalo, and rhinoceros
+- Our safari is timed to match the simultaneous migrations of wildebeest in the Masai Mara and of humpback whales along the coast and includes opportunities to see Africa's "Big Five" — African lions, African leopards, African elephants, cape buffalo, and rhinoceros

 - We'll visit the idyllic eco-tourism haven of Watamu along the coast for opportunities to snorkel, see migrating humpback whales, and learn about ocean conservation efforts.

 - This is a small group safari tour (10 passengers max in 2 vehicles); all efforts will be made to allow space for social distancing on safari.